alfateam/orange-orm/README.md

 <details><summary><strong>Aggregate functions</strong></summary>

 You can count records and aggregate numerical columns.
-This can either be done for all rows or for associcated columns for each row.
+This can either be done across rows or separately for each row.
 Supported functions include:
 - count
 - sum